koenvanwijk/roarm/examples/README.md

 This directory contains example scripts demonstrating how to use the Roarm robot with LeRobot.

+## Important Note About Action Format

+Actions in LeRobot use **percentage format** (-100 to +100), not radians.
+This matches LeRobot's convention where values represent the motor's native units:
+- `-100`: Minimum position for that joint
+- `0`: Center position for that joint
+- `+100`: Maximum position for that joint

+Each joint maps these percentages to its physical limits defined in `config_roarm.py`.

 ## Examples

 ### 1. Basic Control (`basic_control.py`)

-Demonstrates basic robot control:
+Demonstrates basic robot control with percentage-based actions:
 - Connecting to the robot
-- Reading observations (joint positions)
+- Reading observations (returned as percentages)
-- Sending actions (joint commands)
+- Sending actions (percentages -100 to +100)
 - Moving the gripper

 **Run:**